Stitch of the Month

 February, 2017 Stitch of the Month

-This pattern on the top part of the diagram would make a beautiful sky especially in a very lightweight metallic or single or double strand of silk.
-Because of it's sheerness it would also work for areas where the painted shading would show such as in fabrics like curtains and tablecloths and some clothing.
+The open pattern diagrammed on the top area of this stitch pattern would make a beautiful sky especially with a very lightweight metallic or single or double strand of silk.
+Because of it's sheerness it would also work for areas where the painted shading would show through such as in fabrics like curtains and tablecloths and some clothing.
 To add weight to the pattern include beads or sequins where the blue dots are shown or long straight stitches shown with vertical and horizontal yellow lines.
-These would make beautiful patterns for clothing as well.

 A pattern perfect for coats, backgrounds, mountains and sky that offers a number of center motif choices.
 Use silk floss for the pink and a ribbon such as a 1/16" Kreinik ribbon or Neon Rays for the over 2,4,2 vertical yellow motif.
 Use Neon Rays or silk floss for the pink and a lightweight metallic for the cross stitched and eyelet center motifs.
 Or use a single size 11 bead in the center or a sequin with a bead.
 Another option for a heavier look would be to use a single stranded thread such as Vineyard Silk Classic or Watercolours for the pink and a coordinating thread or bead choice for the center motifs.